 Standing right outside my door

-An acknowledgement of the physical body’s role in desire, thus far largely unarticulated.
+An acknowledgment of the physical body’s role in desire, thus far largely unarticulated.
 “You” cannot merely be a sweet, sweet fantasy; although I/Carey may operate as though in a dream-state, she is not, in fact, asleep.

 20. Oh … you